nephio-project/docs/install-guide/package-transformations.md

 The new cluster comes up after a number of minutes.

-# Transformations in workload cluster creation
+# Transformations in the Workload cluster creation

-Approving the `regional` workload cluster package in the `mgmt` repository triggered configsync to apply the `PackageVariant` configurations in the `mgmt/regional` package.
+Approving the `regional` Workload cluster package in the `mgmt` repository triggered configsync to apply the `PackageVariant` configurations in the `mgmt/regional` package.
 Let's examine those `PackageVariant` configurations one by one.

-## pv-cluster.yaml: create the workload cluster
+## pv-cluster.yaml: creates the Workload cluster

 ## pv-rootsync.yaml:

-## pv-repo.yaml: create the workload cluster repository
+## pv-repo.yaml: creates the Workload cluster repository

 ## pv-configsync.yaml: